peterbozso/peterbozso.github.io/_posts/2019-03-18-key-vault-asp-net.markdown

 ## Conclusion

-This is the closest solution I found to mimicking configuration providers from ASP.NET Core in ASP.NET.
+This is the closest solution I found to mimic configuration providers from ASP.NET Core in ASP.NET.
 This is just one possible way of using config builders in ASP.NET and I think this tutorial shows perfectly the flexibility of this relatively small piece of the framework.

 [key-vault-overview]: https://docs.microsoft.com/en-us/azure/key-vault/key-vault-overview
 [github-ms-sample]: https://github.com/Azure-Samples/app-service-msi-keyvault-dotnet